All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Normal Fish in a Tiny Pond: His greatest flaw is his lack of experience.
 Hody, unlike Arlong, has never been to the surface; hence, he is completely unaware of how out of his depth he is.
 It's because of this that he got the idea that a force of 100,000 pill-popping underlings had a chance against the World Government, when they didn't even have a chance against one stinkin' pirate crew (albeit, a very powerful pirate crew).
 Vice-Admirals would've decimated them in minutes, while an admiral would've outright annihilated them.

-- Now, That's Using Your Teeth!: Jones, hopped up on Energy Steroids, can destroy an entire ship with his teeth.
+- Now That's Using Your Teeth!: As befitting for a white shark Fish-man, Jones, hopped up on Energy Steroids, can destroy an entire ship with his teeth.

-- Oh, Crap!: When he saw Luffy take down half his army with a burst of Conquerer's Haki.
+- Oh, Crap!: When he sees Luffy take down half his army with a burst of Conquerer's Haki, Hody remains shocked and realizes how much he underestimated the Straw Hat Pirates.

 - One-Winged Angel: The Energy Steroid overdose that nearly killed him... actually made him really powerful.